Elvis Costello dismisses claims Olivia Rodrigo plagiarized his music, saying that's rock and roll - KION546

 In 2015, a jury ordered Robin Thicke and Pharrell Williams to pay $7.4 million over their hit Blurred Lines, which was found to have resembled Marvin Gaye’s 1977 hit “Got to Give It Up.”

-In 2019 Katy Perry was ordered to pay damages in a copyright infringement case regarding her song “Dark Horse,” which was found to closely resemble a Christian rap song.
+In 2019 Katy Perry was ordered to pay damages in a copyright infringement case regarding her song “Dark Horse,” which was found by a jury to closely resemble a Christian rap song.
+However, that decision was later overturned.
+The judge in the case vacated the jury’s decision, citing a lack of evidence.

 The-CNN-Wire

-Note: A previous version of this story failed to include that the “Dark Horse” case was later overturned.
-It has been corrected.